Belavkin-Staszewski Quantum Markov Chains: Equality conditions for DPIs of BS- and relative entropy

 \end{theorem}

-\begin{proof} The equivalence (i) $\iff$ (ii) was proved in \cite{HiaiMosonyi-f-divergences-2017}, in a more general situation.
+\begin{proof} \underline{$\text{(i)} \Leftrightarrow \text{(ii)} .$} This equivalence was proved in \cite{HiaiMosonyi-f-divergences-2017}, in a more general situation.
 To make the proof self-contained, we present a proof under our assumptions.
 First, we note that we may write

 with $f(x)=x\log x$.
 Using the integral representation

 we obtain

 The equality (i) holds if and only if